Pierre Bourdieu: Disposition

-"Disposition"—a key concept in Bourdieu's work—can be defined as a sense of the game; a partly rational but partly intuitive understanding of fields and of social order in general, a practical sense, a practical reason, giving rise to opinions, tastes, tone of voice, typical body movements and mannerisms and so on.
-The dispositions constitutive of habitus are therefore conditioned responses to the social world, becoming so ingrained that they come to occur spontaneously, rather like 'knee-jerk' opinions.
-It follows that the habitus developed by an individual will typify his position in the social space.
-By doing so, social agents will often acknowledge, legitimate, and reproduce the social forms of domination (including prejudices) and the common opinions of each field as self-evident, clouding from conscience and practice even the acknowledgment of other possible means of production (including symbolic production) and power relations.
+"Disposition"—a key concept in Bourdieu's work—can be defined as a sense of the game: a partly rational, partly intuitive understanding of fields and of social order in general – a practical sense, a practical reason, giving rise to opinions, tastes, tone of voice, typical body movements and mannerisms, and so on.
+The dispositions comprising habitus are therefore conditioned responses to the social world, becoming so ingrained that they come to occur spontaneously, rather like 'knee-jerk' opinions.
+Thus the habitus developed by an individual will typify his position in the social space.
+Consequently social agents will often acknowledge, legitimate, and reproduce the social forms of domination (including prejudices) and the common opinions of each field as self-evident, obscuring from conscience and practice even the acknowledgment of other possible means of production (including symbolic production) and power relations.

-Though not deterministic, the inculcation of the subjective structures of the habitus can be observed through statistical data, for example, while its selective affinity with the objective structures of the social world explains the continuity of the social order through time.
+Though not deterministic, the inculcation of the subjective structures of the habitus can be observed via statistical data – for example, when its selective affinity with the objective structures of the social world explains the continuity of the social order over time.
 As the individual habitus is always a mix of multiple engagements in the social world through the person's life, while the social fields are put into practice through the agency of the individuals, no social field or order can be completely stable.
 In other words, if the relation between individual predisposition and social structure is far stronger than common sense tends to believe, it is not a perfect match.

-Some examples of his empirical results include showing that, despite the apparent freedom of choice in the arts, people's artistic preferences (e.g. classical music, rock, traditional music) strongly tie in with their social position; and showing that subtleties of language such as accent, grammar, spelling and style—all part of cultural capital—are a major factor in social mobility (e.g. getting a higher-paid, higher-status job).
+Some examples of Bourdieu's empirical results include showing that, despite the apparent freedom of choice in the arts, people's artistic preferences (e.g., classical music, rock, or traditional music) strongly tie in with their social position; and showing that subtleties of language such as accent, grammar, spelling, and style—all part of cultural capital—are a major factor in social mobility (e.g., in getting a higher-paid, higher-status job).

-Sociologists very often look at either social laws (structure) or the individual minds (agency) in which these laws are inscribed.
+Sociologists very often look at either social laws (structure) or the individual minds (agency) in which those laws are inscribed.
 Sociological arguments have raged between those who argue that the former should be sociology's principal interest (structuralists) and those who argue the same for the latter (phenomenologists).
 When Bourdieu instead asks that dispositions be considered, he is making a very subtle intervention in sociology, asserting a middle ground where social laws and individual minds meet and is arguing that the proper object of sociological analysis should be this middle ground: dispositions.